Harriet E. Wilson: Writing a novel

 While living in Boston, Wilson wrote Our Nig.
 On August 14, 1859, she copyrighted it, and deposited a copy of the novel in the Office of the Clerk of the U.S. District Court of Massachusetts.
 On September 5, 1859, the novel was published anonymously by George C. Rand and Avery, a publishing firm in Boston.
-Wilson says in the book's preface she wrote the novel to raise money to help care for her sick child, George.
+Wilson writes in the book's preface that she wrote the novel to raise money to help care for her sick child, George.

 In 1863, Harriet Wilson appeared on the "Report of the Overseers of the Poor" for the town of Milford, New Hampshire.
 After 1863, she disappeared from records until 1867, when she was listed in the Boston Spiritualist newspaper, Banner of Light, as living in East Cambridge, Massachusetts.
 She subsequently moved across the Charles River to the city of Boston, where she became known in Spiritualist circles as "the colored medium."
 From 1867 to 1897, "Mrs. Hattie E. Wilson" was listed in the Banner of Light as a trance reader and lecturer.
 She was active in the local Spiritualist community, and she would give "lectures," either while entranced, or speaking normally, wherever she was wanted.
 She spoke at camp meetings, in theaters and meeting houses and in private homes throughout New England; she shared the podium with speakers such as Victoria Woodhull, Cora L. V. Scott and Andrew Jackson Davis.
-In 1870 Wilson traveled as far as Chicago, Illinois as a delegate to the American Association of Spiritualists convention.
-Wilson delivered lectures on labor reform, and children's education.
+In 1870, Wilson traveled as far as Chicago, Illinois as a delegate to the American Association of Spiritualists convention.
+Wilson delivered lectures on labor reform and children's education.
 Although the texts of her talks have not survived, newspaper reports imply that she often spoke about her life experiences, providing sometimes trenchant and often humorous commentary.

 Wilson worked as a Spiritualist nurse and healer ("clairvoyant physician"); as a "spiritual healer," she was also available for medical consultations and would make house calls.
 She was active in the organization and operation of Children's Progressive Lyceums, that served as Sunday Schools for the children of Spiritualists; she organized Christmas celebrations; she participated in skits and playlets; and at meetings she sometime sang as part of a quartet.
 She was also known for her floral centerpieces, and the candies she would make for the children were long remembered.